 Grades 7–12 Intermediate to Advanced

-Canadian Computing Competition Prep in Kitchener-Waterloo
+Canadian Computing Competition (CCC) Prep in Kitchener-Waterloo

 About this course